rahulerti/food-recipe-web/README.md

 4. Test your changes thoroughly.
 5. Submit a pull request with a clear description of your changes.

-## Feedback

-We welcome any feedback or suggestions you may have regarding the Recipe Project.
-If you encounter any issues or have ideas for improvement, please don't hesitate to [contact us](mailto:kunalsharma0422@gmail.com).

 ## Limitations

 1. **Limited Recipe Database:** The current version of the Recipe Project has a limited number of recipes available.